AI

 The timeline pressure problem

-Your board sees competitors announcing AI initiatives and wants movement.
-Your team is already overwhelmed and cannot imagine adding more to their plates.
-Your consultants promise quick wins.
-Your vendors claim easy implementation.
+Your board sees competitors announcing AI initiatives and wants movement now.
+Meanwhile, your team is already overwhelmed and can’t imagine adding more.
+Consultants promise quick wins.
+Vendors claim easy implementation.
+Everyone is pushing you to go faster.

-Frame it this way: we are building capability, not checking boxes.
+The key is communicating why your timeline is designed for sustainable success, not just visible activity.
+Frame it this way: we’re building capability, not checking boxes.
 Capability development takes time but pays returns for years.
-Box-checking looks good in quarterly updates but collapses under pressure.
+Box-checking looks good in quarterly updates but falls apart under real pressure.

 Managing timeline reality